On weight truncations in the motivic setting: Preliminaries

 are mutually orthogonal projectors.
 Let $h^i(X)$ denote the effective motive $(X,\pi_i(X))$ for $i\in\{0,1,2d-1,2d\}$.
 Then there are natural isomorphisms:

 \end{proposition} \begin{proof} This is \cite[1.13 and 4.4]{scholl1994classical}. \end{proof}

-This allows us to make the following definitions: \begin{npara}[Chow-Kunneth decomposition] Let $X$ be pure of dimension $d$.
-Let $\pi_i(X)$ be as in the proposition, for $i\in \{0,1,2d-1,2d\}$.
-If $\dim X\le 2$, we also have $\pi_2(X)$ by construction.
+This allows us to make the following definitions: \begin{npara}[Chow-K\"unneth decomposition] Let $X$ be pure of dimension $d$.
+Let $\pi_i(X)$ be as in the proposition above, for $i\in \{0,1,2d-1,2d\}$.
+If $\dim X\le 2$, we also have $\pi_2(X)$ by construction in \ref{chow:murreConstruction}.
 Define:

 for $i\in{0,1,2d-1,2d}$ and any $X$ or $i=2$ and $\dim X\le 2$.

 Then for an arbitrary $X$ we define:

 where $\Delta_X$, the diagonal inside $X\times X$, is the identity projector on $X$.